White Plains Theft Crime Attorney

 Contact Us to Start Your Defense

-If you or a loved one has been accused, charged or arrested for theft, contact the Law Office of Michael D. Litman, PLLC as soon as possible.
+If you or a loved one has been accused, charged or arrested for theft, contact the Law Office of Michael D. Litman, PLLC as soon as possible in Westchester County, New York .

-Michael Litman, based in White Plains, NY, has over a decade of experience and knowledge gained from defending those charged with property crime offenses in Westchester County, White Plains and the New York Metro area.
+Michael Litman, based in White Plains, New York, has over a decade of experience and knowledge gained from defending those charged with property crime offenses in Westchester County, White Plains and the New York Metro area.

 For questions or to set up a consultation, contact us online or call us at (914) 268-6855.
-Our firm will work with you from start to finish.
+Our criminal defense firm in Westchester County, will work with you from start to finish.
 The Law Offices of Michael D. Litman is well-versed in the most effective strategies for your defense and will guide you through the process.

 “I think this is the best result I could have hoped for considering my situation.”- Former Client